Symphony No. 7 (Shostakovich): In the Soviet Union

 At the first hearings of the Seventh, most listeners wept.
 This was true even when Shostakovich played the piece on the piano for friends.
 The requiem pages of the first movement made a special impression, much as the Largo of his Fifth Symphony had done.
 Some scholars believe that, as he had done in the Fifth, Shostakovich gave his audience a chance to express thoughts and suffering that, in the context of the Great Purges, had remained hidden and accumulated over many years.
 Because these previously hidden emotions were expressed with such power and passion, the Seventh became a major public event.
 Alexei Tolstoy, who played a pivotal role in the life of the Fifth Symphony, was the first to note the significance of the spontaneous reaction to the Seventh.
 After hearing an orchestral rehearsal of it, Tolstoy wrote a highly positive review of the work for Pravda.

 Tolstoy's actions became instrumental in the life of the Seventh.
-Stalin read Pravda closely and he generally trusted Tolstoy's comments.
-He remained highly suspicious of spontaneous outpourings of mass enthusiasm both before and after the war, seeing them as veiled instances of oppositionist feelings.
-However, he also realized squelching such mass expressions in wartime could be unwise, and he had Tolstoy's comments to give them credence in the case of the Seventh Symphony.
 Tolstoy's interpretation of the Seventh, in fact, lined up with Stalin's stated support of nationalism and patriotism.
 At least as important was that without the help of the United States and the United Kingdom, the Soviet Union would not overcome Nazi Germany.
 The Soviets had been seen not long ago in the Western press as godless villains and barbarians.
 Now the Americans and British had to believe that the Soviet Union was helping protect the values those countries cherished from fascism for the Soviets to continue receiving those countries' support.

-Stalin therefore took the approach of, "If you can't beat them, join them" when it came to the Seventh Symphony, approving a propaganda campaign centered around the work.
-It was performed and broadcast all over the Soviet Union.
+The Seventh was performed and broadcast all over the Soviet Union.
 Magazines and newspapers continued printing stories about it.
 The piece continued having enormous success.
 People still wept at concerts.
-They often rose from their seats during the finale and applauded thunderously afterwards.
-The difference now was that they were now aiding a potent propaganda campaign.
+They often rose from their seats during the finale and applauded thunderously afterward.